 Keep the medicine where children cannot reach it.

 Once an ampoule is opened, the contents should be used immediately.

-Syntometrine is available in an uncoloured glass ampoule with green colour-code rings, containing 1 mL of a clear, colourless solution; 5 ampoules in a cardboard carton.
+Syntometrine is available in an uncoloured glass ampoule with blue colour-code rings, containing 1 mL of a clear, colourless solution; 5 ampoules in a cardboard carton.

 Each ampoule contains 5 I.U.
 (International Units) of oxytocin and 0.5 mg of ergometrine maleate.
 It also contains:

 - maleic acid